Cavell Brownie

 Cavell Brownie (née Sherlock) is a Professor Emeritus of Statistics at the North Carolina State University.
 Her research considered biometric methods and wildlife sampling.

 Education and career

 Brownie is African-American, and was born in Jamaica.
 She earned her doctoral degree at Cornell University in 1973, developing mathematical models to estimate bird populations.
 Her dissertation, Stochastic Models Allowing Age-Dependent Survival Rates for Banding Experiments on Exploited Bird Populations, was supervised by D. S. Robson.

+In 1975 she returned to Jamaica, living in Kingston.

 Brownie was a faculty member at North Carolina State University from 1982 to 2007.

 Research

 Brownie's research involved wildlife sampling and biometric methods.